JoseGonzalez321/MyGitTraining/README.md

 This is fun

 ##Practice Practice
-Practice makes perfect.
-But practice even when you don't seem to getting nowhere.
+Practice even when you don't seem to be getting nowhere.